HHS-Programming-in-Action/documents/FSsample.md

 > 36%

+This result will be displayed with a blue sans-serif font, on a white background.
+The font will be as large as possible while still fitting entirely on the screen, leaving room for the home link (below).

 There will be a link at the bottom of this page that returns the user **home**.
 The **home** link will return visitor to the Home Page (above).

 About Page